wplistings/listings/README.md

 * Extract the jobs specific functionality into a separate plugin
 * Rewrite the CSS and HTML to `listings` classes
 * Change variable names and meta fields
-* Probably a lot more, it's fun project :)
+* Probably a lot more, it's a fun project :)